 Course schedule for 2020:

-In Japan, yakitori (grilled chicken skewer sometimes called also chicken barbeque) is one of the most common snacks eaten with sake or alcohol drinks, and it is also a perfect side dish for meals at home.
+In Japan, yakitori (grilled chicken skewer sometimes called also chicken barbeque) is one of the most common food eaten both daily in family table, as well as snack with sake or alcohol drinks in restaurants.

 <Flavors of Yakitori>